Queensland Health is suing a retired nurse over long service leave it says she was not entitled to take.

 The department ordered Kay Boisen, who worked at Bundaberg hospital, to pay back $40,000 shortly after taking the leave.

-Even though the employer previously directed her to take the time off.
+Even though Queensland Health had previously directed her to take the time off.

 Queensland Health suing retired nurse